tomjoht/tomjoht.github.io/_posts/2021/2/2021-02-15-first-observations-on-checklist.md

 ## Observation 5: Copying this web page into a Google Doc requires a lot of reformatting

 I originally copied the list of criteria into a Google Doc so that I could write my observations for each item, but then I had to do a lot of reformatting.
 I also realized that tallying up scores was tedious in a Google Doc document.
-As a result, I created [two templates for working with metrics](/learnapidoc/docapis_metrics_templates.html).
+As a result, I created two templates for working with metrics](https://github.com/tomjoht/learnapidoc/blob/main/_docs/metrics_and_measurement/docapis_metrics_templates.md).
 I created a simple HTML doc that can be easily pasted into Google Docs or Microsoft Word where you can add more narrative assessments.
 I also created a spreadsheet (CSV file) that has scoring logic &mdash; you can import it into Google Docs or Microsoft Excel.

 The spreadsheet has some formulas under the hood that multiply the score by weight and also calculate the overall score against the total possible score.
 (Don't get too excited about the formulas &mdash; I'm not a spreadsheet maven, and the logic is really simple.
-However, these templates are [single-sourced from a YAML file in my Jekyll site](/learnapidoc/docapis_metrics_templates.html#behind-the-scenes).
+However, these templates are [single-sourced from a YAML file in my Jekyll site](https://github.com/tomjoht/learnapidoc/blob/main/_docs/metrics_and_measurement/docapis_metrics_templates.md).
 This is the first time I've generated out a spreadsheet from YAML content.
-It's surprisingly easy to do in Jekyll &mdash; see the [source logic here](https://github.com/tomjoht/learnapidoc/blob/main/_docs/metrics_and_measurement/docapis_metrics_first_level_checklist_csv.csv).)
+It's surprisingly easy to do in Jekyll.

+**Feb 8, 2022 update:** I retired this approach to metrics because it didn't work well.
+See [Updated Metrics and Measurement section in API course to remove quantification](/blog/updated-api-measurement-section) for details.

 ## Observation 6: Weighting shouldn't be ignored